 ASH: I’m always happy to see a new volume of Kaoru Mori’s A Bride’s Story!
 (Now, if we could only get Emma back into print, too…)

 MICHELLE: Someday I will have time to read this.

 ANNA: Me too.
 I need to catch up.
 The first two volumes were lovely.

-MELINDA: I adore this series, and I’m very excited about the wedding!
+MJ: I adore this series, and I’m very excited about the wedding!
 Hurray!

 SEAN: Kieli hits Vol. 9… of the novels, that is.
 Don’t get your novels and manga mixed up, especially from Yen, which tends to license both more than most companies.

 The regular old manga may be ending in Japan, but its gag spinoff continues, as we see the 7th volume of The Melancholy of Haruhi-chan Suzumiya.

 Lastly, Soul Eater hits sweet 16, and will likely start spinning out new plot threads here to see what sticks.
 Always fun.

 MICHELLE: Isn’t Goong 13 coming out too this week, now that I think about it?
 At least, Amazon has it with the same date as the other Yen, and I just got it in a box of review copies (yay!).

 SEAN: It’s still hard for me to remember Korean books…